JTechEng/jtlog/README.md

 It's a little unusual to start with _hardware_ requirements in a document providing information about a software application, but there's little point in digging into the minutia of the software if the user doesn't understand the system requirements first, and at least possess the required hardware.
 To that end, two things are needed:

 1. Raspberry Pi - can be any version with the J8 header, as connections to this header are required, and the software has very modest processing requirements.
-2. TI2C(s) - temperature sensing module(s) (developed by, and available from, [J-Tech Engineering, Ltd.](http://jtecheng.com)).
+2. TI2C(s) - temperature sensing module(s) (developed by, and available from, [J-Tech Engineering, Ltd.](https://jtecheng.com)).
 The sensor uses a Pt-RTD element to sense temperature, coupled through an amplifier and a Microchip MCP3421 18-bit Sigma-Delta ADC.
 The device uses an I2C interface to communicate with a host.
 I2C addresses are 8-bits wide, and devices are available with addresses ranging from 0x68-0x6b.
-An additional four addresses are mentioned in Microchip's datasheet, but these do not appear to be available for purchase as of this writing; the software does support them.
-A final note about the sensing element: The sensors can be ordered with either surface-mounted sensing elements, or through-hole elements on wires.
-The SMD version is compact and convenient as compared with the wired sensor version, however the wired unit is more accurate as it does not experience any self-heating from the TI2C PCB itself.
+An additional four addresses are mentioned in Microchip's datasheet, but these do not appear to be available for purchase as of this writing; however, the software does support them.

+**SMD vs. TH Elements**: Sensors can be ordered with either a surface-mounted sensing element, or a through-hole element on wires.
+The SMD version is compact and convenient as compared to the wired sensor version, however the wired unit is more accurate as it is subject to less self-heating from the TI2C PCB itself; also, whereas the surface-mounted sensor's range is limited to the -40°C to +125°C range of the components on the PCB, the sensing element itself has a range of -50°C to +500°C. As impressive as that sounds, 500°C will melt solder, so running the sensors up to this temperature is not recommended.
+See the sensor [product description](https://jtecheng.com/?page_id=1054) for further details.

 ### Physical Connections